roytang/blog/content/posts/2005/02/some-thoughts-on-piracy.md

 .

 Naruto 2 &#8211; failed.
-I couldn&'t find the disc.
+I couldn't find the disc.
 I tried searching through all the PS2 DVD cases we have, but I was unsuccessful.
-In the average pinoy techie&'s house, there would be hundreds of audio CDs, VCDs, data CDs and DVDs, many of them pirated.
+In the average pinoy techie's house, there would be hundreds of audio CDs, VCDs, data CDs and DVDs, many of them pirated.
 Finding one specific disc outside of its case is a nigh-impossible task.
 Going out and buying a new (pirated) copy would be far easier [1]

 If piracy is so problematic, why use pirated discs?
 Because frankly, the alternatives are roughly 10 times more expensive.
 At least.
 This is especially true for PS2 games; last I checked PS2 games retail for around 4000 pesos around here (more than 80 dollars) By comparison, PC games retail for roughly the correct dollar-equivalent prices.
 [2]